NetSec-01/Projects/Security_Projects/Splunk_Eventgen/README.md

 # **File Placements:**

-> To ensure zero issues, make sure to place the files in the below mentioned folders.
+> To avoid runtime issues, make sure to place the files in the below mentioned folders.
 > Sample Files; which includes below mentioned files has to be placed into 'samples'   direcroty under SA-Eventgen (path: /opt/splunk/etc/apps/SA-Eventgen/samples)
 > As a best practice for this project, ensure to install the 'splunk' application in '/opt' directory.